 I am working in school and I have just found out that I am pregnant.
 Should I tell my head and what should they do?

 We advise that you email your head about your pregnancy immediately.
-The Government advises pregnant women to continue to take particular care to minimise contact with others outside their household.
 Employers are responsible for undertaking health and safety risks assessments.
-Your head should consider the risks the current circumstances pose to you and your baby during your pregnancy.
-Once you are at 28 weeks the advice is to be even more cautious.
-See the further advice below.
+Your head should consider the risks the current circumstances pose to you and your baby during your pregnancy and should review this once you reach 26 weeks of pregnancy.

 I’m pregnant but not fully vaccinated.
 What should my employer do?